How To Pick A Forex Broker

-This final group of brokers is not so much an independent subset, but rather a specific type of market maker.
+This final group of forex brokers is not so much an independent subset, but rather a specific type of market maker.

 Liquidity providers buy and sell a specific asset but at a certain, set price.
-These brokers are committed to providing liquidity in a likely equity.
+These brokers are committed to providing liquidity in likely equity.

 Liquidity providers generally offer greater price stability because they act as both the buyer and seller in the specific asset they are trading.
 These brokers typically commit to providing liquidity in the hope that their profit will come from the bid-ask spread.

 In theory, liquidity providers make it easier for traders to buy and sell at all price levels.